knil-public/meteor-react-router-ssr/README.md

+# Knil Version
+ - various fixes
+ - ability to disable ssr on some routes
+ - fix to allow hot code push by disabling ssr for important meteor system routes

 # WARNING: This project is no longer in active maintenance.
 If you would like to maintain it, contact me at benoit@thereactivestack.com

 Server-side rendering for react-router and react-meteor-data rehydratating Meteor subscriptions